Joseph Conrad: Romance and marriage

 On 24 March 1896 Conrad married an Englishwoman, Jessie George.
 The couple had two sons, Borys and John.
 The elder, Borys, proved a disappointment in scholarship and integrity.
 Jessie was an unsophisticated, working-class girl, sixteen years younger than Conrad.
 To his friends, she was an inexplicable choice of wife, and the subject of some rather disparaging and unkind remarks.
 (See Lady Ottoline Morrell's opinion of Jessie in Impressions.)
 However, according to other biographers such as Frederick Karl, Jessie provided what Conrad needed, namely a "straightforward, devoted, quite competent" companion.
 Similarly, Jones remarks that, despite whatever difficulties the marriage endured, "there can be no doubt that the relationship sustained Conrad's career as a writer", which might have been much less successful without her.

+When in 1923 Jessie Conrad published A Handbook of Cookery for a Small House, it came with a preface from Joseph Conrad praising "the conscientious preparation of the simple food of everyday life, not the... concoction of idle feasts and rare dishes."

 The couple rented a long series of successive homes, mostly in the English countryside.
 Conrad, who suffered frequent depressions, made great efforts to change his mood; the most important step was to move into another house.
 His frequent changes of home were usually signs of a search for psychological regeneration.
 Between 1910 and 1919 Conrad's home was Capel House in Orlestone, Kent, which was rented to him by Lord and Lady Oliver.
 It was here that he wrote The Rescue, Victory, and The Arrow of Gold.

 Except for several vacations in France and Italy, a 1914 vacation in his native Poland, and a 1923 visit to the United States, Conrad lived the rest of his life in England.